top of page

 Bickford Park

-A complete reimagining of a typical downtown Toronto semi-detached residence for a next-generation family.
+A bold reimagining of a typical downtown Toronto semi-detached residence for a next-generation family.

 Location: Bickford Park, Toronto